bennesp/tf-modules/modules/static-website-s3-cloudfront/README.md

 # static-website-s3-cloudfront

-This module uses AWS S3 and CloudFront to create the resources needed for a static website
+This module uses S3 and CloudFront to provision a static website on AWS.

+## Result

+The result of this module is that going on XYZ.cloudfront.net, you see your website.
+If you want a custom domain (like example.com) then you need to specify variables `https_certificate_arn` and `aliases`

+NOTE: this modules doesn't provision automatically the certificates.

-Resources created:
+## Resources created
 - a S3 bucket
 - a policy allowing access to S3 only to CloudFront
 - a CloudFront distribution